-- 0% balance transfer offer and low ongoing interest rate: You don’t typically see an interest-free balance transfer offer on high-end rewards cards.
+- 0% balance transfer offer: You don’t typically see an interest-free balance transfer offer on high-end rewards cards.
 But if you’ve got some old debt and are wary of opening multiple cards, the Titanium Card’s 15-month 0% promotion could help clear it.
-Likewise, the card’s ongoing interest rate is relatively low compared to other travel rewards cards.

 Even though this card’s ongoing interest is low relative to other travel rewards cards, it’s still an expensive way to finance your purchases.
 Try to avoid carrying a balance on this—or any—credit card.

-- High annual fee: A number of premium rewards cards charge annual fees half as much per year, but offer similar rewards and benefits.
-Meanwhile, some cards with comparable fees offer substantially more rewards— as well as more generous benefits.
+- High annual fee: Several premium rewards cards charge annual fees half as much per year, but offer similar rewards and benefits.
+Meanwhile, some cards with comparable fees offer substantially more rewards—as well as more generous benefits.
 On top of the high annual fee, cardholders will have to pay $95 annually for each Authorized user.

 - No bonus for new cardholders: One of the biggest downsides to the Titanium Card is that it doesn’t offer any special promotions in the first year.
 That’s a big contrast from other premium cards—many of which offer bonuses for new cardholders worth hundreds of dollars when used to book travel.